Preventing Fraud: 5 Things You Should Do Now

 When it comes time for millennials to assume the primary roles in the American labor force, will this group understand ethics and fraud the same way previous generations did?
 And will investigators of fraud during that same time be able to use the classical methods of detection?

 Establish clear tone, from the Board and C-level down, that your organization will not tolerate fraud.
 Perception is reality: When management and staff have been reminded of your zero tolerance policies, they will follow your lead.

-I worked for a Fortune 500 organization that performed an audit of employee expenses, resulting in the identification of significant waste and abuse at the director level.
+We worked for a Fortune 500 organization that performed an audit of employee expenses, resulting in the identification of significant waste and abuse at the director level.
 We discovered that photo editing software was being used to change amounts and details of receipts and the fraudsters submitted the same receipt for multiple expense reports.
 When brought to the attention of management, we were told the directors were “off limits.”
 This is an example of poor “tone at the top.”